MOSES * EGYPT * SPAETH

 Principles of the Jewish/Mosaic Calendar: Bent Lexner, Chief Rabbi of Denmark, Copenhagen.

 Astronomical Calculation: Leif Kahl Kristensen, Ph.D., Assistant Professor, Department of History of Science, Aarhus University; - K.A.
-Ternoe, M.A., formerly Department of Physics, Danish Post-Graduate Training College for Educated Teachers, Copenhagen; - Kyril Fabrin, Assist.
+Ternoe, M.A., formerly Department of Physics, Danish Post-Graduate Training College for Teachers, Copenhagen; - Kyril Fabrin, Assist.
 Professor, Mathematics & Astronomy, formerly Aalborg University; - H. Quade Rasmusen, Astronomer, Kalundborg, DK; - F.R.
 Stephenson, D.C., Astronomer, University of Durham, England; - David Dunham, DC, Astronomer, US Naval Observatory, Washington DC, USA.

 OvS.